What VARA Actually Regulates — and What It Doesn't

 A DMCC technology company licence indicates legitimate UAE incorporation under a recognised and internationally credible free zone authority, a software or technology activity scope (not financial intermediation), and a straightforward corporate structure that is familiar to banking compliance teams across the GCC and internationally.
 DMCC is not an obscure jurisdiction.
 It is one of the world's most recognised free zones, with over 22,000 member companies and a well-established compliance and licensing infrastructure.

-Critically, a DMCC-licensed technology company with a non-custodial architecture and a fixed-fee revenue model presents a different risk profile to a bank's transaction monitoring system than a crypto exchange or custodian.
+Critically, a DMCC-licensed technology company with a non-custodial architecture and a usage-based revenue model presents a different risk profile to a bank's transaction monitoring system than a virtual asset exchange or custodian.
 There are no variable flows linked to asset values, no custody of client funds, and no financial intermediation activity.
-The payment relationship is a SaaS subscription — a recurring fixed fee for software access and maintenance.
-Banks that have spent years building complex AML frameworks around crypto businesses are generally well-equipped to classify this correctly once the model is explained clearly.
+The payment relationship is a SaaS subscription — a consumption-based fee for software access and maintenance, scaled by usage volume rather than asset values.
+Banks that have spent years building complex AML frameworks around virtual asset businesses are generally well-equipped to classify this correctly once the model is explained clearly.

 What "Usage-Based Software Licensing Fees" Means for Banking Relationships

 Fexr does not receive staking fees, yield distributions, transaction spreads, gas fee revenue, or any form of participation in the economic activity of deployed contracts.
-Its revenue model consists of a fixed implementation fee paid at the time of contract deployment and a fixed monthly maintenance retainer covering API infrastructure, security monitoring, and platform updates.
+Its revenue model consists of consumption-based software licensing fees — scaled by usage volume such as API requests, active accounts, and deployed modules — covering the full lifecycle of API infrastructure, security monitoring, and platform updates.
 These fees are categorised as Usage-Based Software Licensing Fees or API Infrastructure Fees depending on the contract structure.

-From the perspective of a bank's transaction monitoring system, this is indistinguishable from paying a SaaS subscription to any other enterprise software vendor.
-There is no variable component, no crypto-linked revenue sharing, and no custodial flow.
-The payments are fixed, predictable, and clearly attributable to software licensing.
-This is a materially different profile from what bank AML systems are typically calibrated to flag as high-risk crypto exposure.
+From the perspective of a bank's transaction monitoring system, this typically presents the same profile as paying a SaaS subscription to any other enterprise software vendor.
+There is no asset-value-linked component, no virtual asset-linked revenue sharing, and no custodial flow.
+The payments scale with software consumption volume — not with the value or outcome of underlying contracts — and are clearly attributable to software licensing.
+This is a materially different profile from what bank AML systems are typically calibrated to flag as high-risk virtual asset exposure.

 A Practical Note for Operators

 Operators deploying infrastructure on Fexr are not inheriting a VARA licensing obligation from their vendor.
 Fexr does not hold a VARA licence because its activities do not require one under the current framework.
-The absence of a VARA licence is not a compliance gap — it is an accurate reflection of where Fexr sits in the activity taxonomy.
+The absence of a VARA licence reflects where Fexr's legal analysis places it in the activity taxonomy under the current framework — operators are encouraged to seek their own counsel on vendor licensing status as the framework evolves.

 However, operators must take their own legal advice on whether the activities they conduct through Fexr infrastructure trigger a VARA licence requirement for themselves.
 Operators offering exchange services, custody, or lending to their end users may require a VARA licence for those activities, regardless of who built the underlying tooling.
 Operators running a loyalty or community participation programme that uses stablecoin settlements as a reward mechanism occupy a different and generally less regulated position — but that analysis is jurisdiction-specific and should be conducted with UAE counsel familiar with VARA's current application guidance.